LEARN FRENCH WITH EMILY IN PARIS (NETLIX) - Vocabulary for episodes 4 - 5 - 6

 Transcript video vocabulary in French Emily in Paris

-Hello to all.
+Hello everyone.
 This is Elisabeth from Hellofrench.
-I hope you are well and that your learning French is going well.
-Today, we are going to see together the continuation of the vocabulary of the series Emily in Paris.
-A little while ago, I made a video to tell you about the expressions and vocabulary that we learn in the first three episodes of this series, Emily in Paris, which is on Netflix.
-Today, I propose to you to see together the episodes 4, 5 and 6 and the vocabulary that we learn there.
+I hope you're well and that your learning French is going well.
+Today, we're going to take a look at the vocabulary from the Emily in Paris series.
+A short while ago, I made a video to tell you about the expressions and vocabulary you learn in the first three episodes of this series, Emily in Paris, on Netflix.
+Today, I'd like to take a look at episodes 4, 5 and 6 and the vocabulary they contain.

-It will be easier for you to understand the video and remember the new vocabulary words you will learn.
-If you are new to the channel, you should also consider subscribing and activate the bell so you don't miss any video.
-Let's start right away with episode 4 which is called "a kiss is just a kiss".
-At the very beginning of the episode, we see Emily at a florist.
-A florist is a person who has a store, a store where you can buy flowers, bouquets, plants.
+This will make it easier for you to understand the video and retain the new vocabulary you're about to learn.
+If you're new to the channel, don't forget to subscribe and activate the bell so you don't miss any videos.
+Let's start right away with episode 4, entitled "a kiss is just a kiss".
+At the very beginning of the episode, we see Emily in a florist's shop.
+A florist is someone who has a store where you can buy flowers, bouquets and plants.

-Emily wants to buy pink roses there.
-She doesn't know how to express herself very well in French so she says les rosés rosés.
-She gets the pronunciation wrong.
+Emily wants to buy pink roses.
+She can't express herself very well in French, so she says les rosés rosés.
+She's got the pronunciation wrong.
 In French, we say roses, so that's the type of flower.
-And the color is pink, so pink roses.
-Pink is a color, it's a mixture between red and white, like the color of my shirt.
-She is going to say to the florist "je peux les fleurs" because she doesn't know very well how to express herself in French and even less how to express herself in a polite way.
-What she would like to say is "could I have these flowers" or "I would like these flowers".
+And the color is rose, so pink roses.
+Pink is a color, it's a mix between red and white, like the color of my T-shirt.
+She's going to tell the florist "je peux les fleurs" because she doesn't know how to express herself in French, let alone how to express herself politely.
+What she'd like to say is "pourrait-je avoir ces fleurs" or "je voudrais ces fleurs".
 When she gets home, someone says "Mademoiselle, your packages have arrived".
-So packages in French are parcels, so it's something you get delivered by mail, for example.
-She has many, many packages, parcels, so she will try to ask the janitor of her building for help.
-She will say "Madam, it is possible...".
-And then, she stops because she sees that the guard does not want to help her.
+In French, paquets are parcels, so it's something you get delivered by post, for example.
+She's got lots and lots of parcels, so she's going to ask her building's janitor for help.
+She'll say "Madam, it's possible...".
+And then, she stops because she sees that the janitor doesn't want to help her.

-C'est possible in French is a sentence that we use to ask if something is feasible.
-We start with "c'est possible de" to ask something to someone.
-For example, in a restaurant, I might say "is it possible to have two appetizers instead of one dish?".
-Instead, in this context, Emily is trying to ask for help in slightly more correct, slightly more polite French, she should say "Madame, could you help me?"
-The babysitter replies "I'm busy" so in French, when you say you're busy, it means you're doing something, you don't have time or she can't help her, she's busy.
-At the office, her colleague, at one point, will say to her "you are the one who brings the drama" and she answers "Moi?
-Moi, in French, is a personal pronoun like "je" to speak in the first person.
-So the "je", we will use it before a verb.
+C'est possible is a phrase we use to ask if something is feasible.
+You start with "c'est possible de" to ask someone for something.
+For example, in a restaurant, I might say "is it possible to have two starters rather than one main course?
+In this context, Emily is trying instead to ask for help in a slightly more correct, polite French: she should say "Madame, pourrait vous m'aider?"
+The babysitter replies "je suis occupe" (I'm busy), so in French, when you say you're busy, it means you're doing something, you don't have time or she can't help, she's busy.
+At the office, her colleague will say to her "you are the one who brings the drama" and she answers "Moi?
+Moi, in French, is a personal pronoun like "je" for first person.
+So "je" is used in front of a verb.
 For example, I dance, I eat, I go to the theater.

-Me is a tonic personal pronoun.
-It is used to refer to one or more people in a group.
-It's me, you, him, her, us, you, them, and they, plural with an s.
-So it's really used to distinguish a person or other people, to emphasize that person, those people.
-For example, I'll say "it's him, not me who ate the whole cake".
+Moi is a tonic personal pronoun.
+It's used to refer to one or more people in a group.
+It's moi, toi, lui, elle, nous, vous, eux and elles, plural with an s.
+So it's really used to distinguish a person or other people, to emphasize that person or those people.
+For example, I'm going to say "it's him, not me who ate all the cake".
 His colleague will also say "Oh what a coincidence!"

 When Emily walks down the street, she says "merde, I walked in a shit".
-Merde in French is a word that we use very often.
-We use it when we are angry.
-It's a swear word, an insult.
-Often, we don't use it towards someone.
-It's really when something happens to us that makes us angry.
+Merde in French is a word we use very often.
+We use it when we're pissed off.
+It's an expletive, an insult.
+Often, we don't use it towards anyone.
+It's really when something happens to us and we're pissed off or angry.
 Her friend Mindy says "Good luck biche".
-Biche in French is a nickname that can be given, often to a girl, even all the time to a girl.
+Biche in French is a nickname you can give, often to a girl, even all the time to a girl.

 It's an affectionate little nickname, sweet like my darling.
-In reality, the deer is an animal.
+In reality, the doe is an animal.
 You may have seen the cartoon Bambi.
-Bambi's mother is a doe, she is the female deer.
-But in French, as I said, it is used as a nickname.
-We can say "t'es trop belle, ma biche" or "ça va biche?".
-One of the agency's clients who makes perfumes will say "you have to counterbalance the smells".
-So smells are what you smell with your nose.
-For example, I could say "these flowers have a very good smell", it means that the flowers smell good.
-To counterbalance is a verb that we use to say to balance.
-So, when we want to counterbalance smells or tastes, we are looking for the right balance, something that is a bit in the middle.
-For example, in cooking, we can say I'm going to use lemon to counterbalance the very sweet taste.
+Bambi's mother is a doe, the female deer.
+But in French, as I was saying, it's used as a nickname.
+You might say "t'es trop belle, ma biche" or "ça va biche?".
+One of the agency's perfume clients will say "you have to counterbalance the smells".
+Smells are what you smell with your nose.
+For example, I might say "these flowers smell really good", meaning that the flowers smell good.
+Counterbalance is a verb used to mean to balance.
+So when we want to counterbalance smells or tastes, we're looking for the right balance, something that's a bit in the middle.
+For example, in cooking, you might say I'm going to use lemon to counterbalance the very sweet taste.

-In this episode, we also hear "good evening sir".
-Good evening is like good morning, but for the evening, from about 6 pm.
-You can say "good evening" or "good evening sir", "good evening madam", "good evening miss" or good evening and a first name, for example "good evening Mathieu".
-We also hear the word naughty.
-It is used here to talk about the perfume that will be used to perfume a hotel.
-Naughty is a word that means daring, something a little sensual.
-In this context, it is used like that.
-Coquin can also be used to talk about someone who is a little mischievous, a little playful, often a child.
+In this episode, we also hear "bonsoir monsieur".
+Bonsoir is like bonjour, but for the evening, from about 6 p.m. onwards.
+You can say "bonsoir" or "bonsoir monsieur", "bonsoir madame", "bonsoir mademoiselle" or bonsoir and a first name, for example "bonsoir Mathieu".
+We also hear the word coquin.
+It's used here to refer to the perfume that will be used to scent a hotel.
+Coquin is a word that means daring, something a little sensual.
+In this context, it's used like that.
+Coquin can also be used to refer to someone who's a bit mischievous, a bit playful, often a child.
 We'll say "ah what a rascal, what a rascal this child is, he keeps hiding every time I look for him".
 In the episode, someone will say "it was incredible".
-Incroyable is a word used in French to say "extraordinary, fantastic".
-Here, it was to speak about a meal which was delicious, but we can use the word incredible to speak about a person, an event.
-For example, I can say "I went to the Celine Dion concert, it was incredible, she is incredible".
+Incroyable is the French word for extraordinary, fantastic.
+Here, it was used to talk about a meal that was delicious, but you can use the word incroyable to talk about a person, an event.
+For example, I can say "I went to a Céline Dion concert, it was incredible, she's incredible".
 In this episode, it's not really a vocabulary word, but we realize a mistake that can be common for Americans in France.
-Emily will make a mistake, she will confuse the dates.
-In France, when we write dates in numbers, we always write the day, the month and the year.
-For example, if you want to say August 11, 2020, you will say 11/08/2020 and not the opposite as in the United States where you will say 08/11/2020.
-So, you have to be careful not to make a mistake when you schedule, for example, a professional appointment or when you book a play, for example.
-That's it for episode 4, let's move on to the vocabulary of episode 5.
-This episode is called "False friends".
-False friends is not at all for example, a friend of mine who would have been mean to me, hypocritical, it has nothing to do with a friendship story.
+Emily will make a mistake, confusing dates.
+In France, when we write dates in figures, we always write the day, the month and the year.
+For example, if you want to say August 11, 2020, you'll say 11/08/2020 and not the opposite as in the United States, where you'll say 08/11/2020.
+So you have to be careful not to make a mistake when scheduling a business appointment or booking a play, for example.
+That's all for episode 4, so let's move on to the vocabulary for episode 5, called "False Friends".
+False friends are not at all, for example, a friend of mine who was mean to me, hypocritical, it has nothing to do with a story of friendship.

-When we talk about false friends in French, we are actually talking about words in our language compared to words in another language that are very similar, but do not mean the same thing.
-Sometimes this can create awkward situations because we think that a word in English or French is very close and therefore means the same thing when in reality they don't mean the same thing at all.
-We see it in this episode Emily and Mindy on a café terrace, at the beginning, they just say "bonjour, je voudrais un café, s'il vous plaît", that's a way to order.
-And Emily, she will say "I would like a croissant with the condom".
-Because in English, condom is jam.
+When we talk about faux amis in French, we're really talking about words in our language compared to words in another language that are very similar, but don't mean the same thing.
+Sometimes this can lead to awkward situations, because we think that a word in English or French is very close and therefore means the same thing, when in reality they don't mean the same thing at all.
+As we see in this episode, Emily and Mindy on a café terrace, at first they just say "bonjour, je voudrais un café, s'il vous plaît", which is a way of ordering.
+Emily will say "I'd like a croissant with a condom".
+Because in English, préservative is jam.
 In French, it doesn't mean the same thing at all.
 And besides, the waiter is going to be a bit annoyed.
-In French a condom is something you use when you have sex with someone to protect yourself.
+In French, a condom is something you use when you have sex with someone to protect yourself.

 So, not to get pregnant, not to get sick.
 Mindy then explains other words that sound similar in English and French, but don't mean the same thing.

-For example, a pencil in French is something you use to write on paper or a crayon you use to color.
-Mindy also explains that chalk is something you use to write on the board.
-Often, it is the teacher.
-It's a little white or colored stick that is used to write on the board.
-She also explains that a doctor is a synonym, it means the same thing as a doctor.
+For example, a crayon in French is something you use to write on paper, or a crayon you use to color.
+Mindy also explains that chalk is something you use to write on the blackboard.
+Often, it's the teacher.
+It's a little white or colored stick that you use to write on the board.
+She also explains that a doctor is a synonym, meaning the same thing as a doctor.

 So I can say "I'm sick, I'm going to the doctor, to my doctor".
-In the episode, we also hear "hi my love, are you ok?".
-We've seen that before, it's a familiar way of asking someone if they're okay.
+In the episode, we also hear "hi mon amour, ça va?".
+We've already seen ça va, it's a familiar way of asking someone if they're all right.
 Mon amour is a nickname in French.
-It's an affectionate nickname that we usually use for the person we love, so our lover, our husband, our wife.
+It's an affectionate nickname generally used for the person you love, i.e. your lover, husband or wife.
 But you can also use it with very close friends, or your child, for example.
 In the episode, we also hear "Tchin Tchin".
-In French, it's like "santé", it's when you toast.
-With two glasses, we make tchin tchin, it is when we drink a glass with somebody.
+In French, it's like "santé", when you toast.
+With two glasses, it's like "tchin tchin", when you have a drink with someone.
 Finally, the last word of the episode is "pas possible", Emily will say "everything is pas possible".
-It's true that in France, we often say that things are not possible.
-If you have to deal with the administration, for example, you will often be told "oh no, that's not possible".
+It's true that in France, we often say that things aren't possible.
+If you're dealing with the administration, for example, they'll often say "oh no, that's not possible".

 Mindy will explain to Emily that in French, we use this expression to talk about an orgasm.
-A little death is because it's like dying for a few seconds.
-It's not an expression that's used that much, it's not said at all in everyday life, but it's an expression that exists, of course in French.
-So that's it for today, I hope you've been able to learn some new words or expressions thanks to the video and thanks to this Emily in Paris series.
+Une petite mort is because it's like dying for a few seconds.
+It's not an expression that's used that much, it's not used in everyday life at all, but it's an expression that exists, of course, in French.
+That's it for today, I hope you've been able to learn some new words or expressions thanks to the video and thanks to this Emily in Paris series.

-If you are new to the channel, don't forget to subscribe.
-I'll put the vocabulary we've seen here in a practical sheet on the site www.hellofrench.com and I'll see you soon.
+If you're new to the channel, don't forget to subscribe.
+I'm going to put the vocabulary we've seen here in a practical sheet on the www.hellofrench.com website, and I'll see you soon.
 Have a nice day!

 Share this post